BlackWild/format-on-second-save-vscode/README.md

 Here comes a tip for the vscode dev team: you can add this feature to `VS Code` as `editor.formatOnSecondSave`

+# Installation

+Please wait until the extension is published on the official Extensions Marketplace.

 <!--

 ## Features